anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-02.md

 <br><br>
 <hr>

-### 7.4.
+### 5.4.
 Spark execution plan in Spark History Server view

+In the Dataproc UI, click on clusters->on the cluster->web interfaces tab->Spark History Server->on the job that completed

 ![README](./images/m2-23.png)
 <br><br>